pedroguilherme-web/leti-esoft-25-26-A1/docs/system-documentation/global-artifacts/supplementary-specification.md

 - System must track vaccination events
   - Including vaccine type, brand and lot number
 - Post-vaccination reactions must be recorded and accessible for analysis
+- System must only register the type of vaccine for the appointment <!-- Question 1 -->

 ## Usability